Cozonac Recipe (VIDEO)

 Weighing the brioche dough on kitchen scale.

 • Working with one piece at a time, start out by using your hands to press and form the portion of dough into a small rectangle.
 Use a a rolling pin to reinforce the shape.
 Go back and forth between using the rolling pin and gently pulling and guide the dough into a rectangle.
 The dough is very soft and stretchy.
-Don't be afraid to use your hands.
 Make the rectangle as wide your loaf pan and as long as two loaf pans side by side - about 9 inches by 18 inches.

 Note: You need to roll it out much thinner than you are familiar with in order to achieve those iconic layers of filling but not too thin or you risk excessive cracks during baking.
 You should roll out the dough enough so you barely see through it.
 Lightly dust with flour as needed.
 See photo for reference!